Al3zama1/swe-notes/CCNA/20 - RIP & EIGRP.md

 ### EIGRP Unequal-Cost Load-Balancing
 * A unique feature of EIGRP because other routing protocols only perform load-balancing if each route's metric is equal.
 With the default settings EIGRP doesn't do unequal-cost load-balancing.
 * EIGRP will only perform unequal-cost load-balancing over feasible successor routes.
 If a route does't meet the feasibility requirement, it will NEVER be selected for load-balancing, regardless of **variance**.
-* EIGRP will send more traffic through the faster routes when load-balancing over unequal-cost routes.
+* EIGRP will send more traffic through the faster routes when performing load-balancing over unequal-cost routes.
 ```
 R1#show ip protocols
 .